Celendi/Docs/docs/policies/refund.md

 !!! warning ""
     Keep in mind this can change anytime, as required/needed.

-> Last updated at 25 September, 2022
+> Last updated & effective at 7 October, 2022

 In simple terms, we (Celendi) don't offer refunds, unless for legal reasons.